vramana/cherow/README.md

 | `raw`             | Attach raw property on literal nodes (*Esprima and Acorn feature*)     |
 | `sourceType`      | Specify which type of script you're parsing ("script" or "module") |
 ## API

 Cherow can be used to perform [syntactic analysis](https://en.wikipedia.org/wiki/Parsing) (parsing) of a JavaScript program, and a JavaScript program can be either [a script or a module](http://www.ecma-international.org/ecma-262/8.0/index.html#sec-ecmascript-language-scripts-and-modules) and both are accepted by Cherow to perform syntactic analysis of JavaScript programs.

+With ES2015 and later, a JavaScript program can be either [a script or a module](http://www.ecma-international.org/ecma-262/6.0/index.html#sec-ecmascript-language-scripts-and-modules) and this is achieved by choosing [`parseScript`](http://www.ecma-international.org/ecma-262/8.0/#sec-parse-script) function to parse a script and [`parseModule`](http://www.ecma-international.org/ecma-262/8.0/#sec-parsemodule) function to parse a module.

 ```js